European Radar Conference 2017

 RADAR Architectures and Systems

-R12 Network, Passive and MIMO Radars, Multi-Sensor and Multi-Static systems
+R12 Network, Passive and MIMO Radars, Multi-Sensor and Multi-Static Systems and Data Fusion

-R14 Multifunctional Systems: Communications, Radar, Meteo and Positioning
+R14 Multifunctional Systems: Communications, Radar, Meteorology and Positioning

-R16 Ground / Airborne / Space-based radars, Millimeter-wave and THz Imaging
+R17 Ground / Airborne / Space-based Radars, Millimetre-Wave and THz Imaging

 The conference is the ideal event to keep up to date with the latest achievements in the field of radar and to interact with international experts from industry and academia.
 The conference brings together researchers and radar developers from all over the world to stimulate development of new products and services.
 International experts will present keynote papers on topics of current importance and on the latest advances.
 Tailored short courses and workshops will complement the programme.